East West Highway–Old Georgetown Road Line: History

-According to performance measures, it goes as the following:
+According to performance measures, it goes as follows:

 Average weekday J1 riders that'll be affected by the proposal goes as the following according to WMATA:

 At the time of the proposed changes, route J1 operated in both directions during the peak hours while route J3 operate in the peak direction only.

-2018 Service Changes

-On June 24, 2018, route J1 was re-extended back to Montgomery Mall via its old routing prior to the 2010 changes.
-The route also reverted to operate in the weekday peak hour direction only as well which was the same prior to 2010.
-Route J3 was discontinued and replaced by both routes J1 and J2 as of a result.
+On June 24, 2018, route J1 was re-extended back to Montgomery Mall via its old routing before the 2010 changes.
+The route also reverted to operating in the weekday peak hour direction only as well which was the same before 2010.
+Route J3 was discontinued and replaced by both routes J1 and J2 as a result.

+During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020, with all J1 service being suspended.
+However beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+Weekend service was also reduced for the J2 beginning on March 21, 2020, operating every 30 minutes.
+The line restored its full schedule beginning on August 23, 2020.

+On September 5, 2021, service was increased to operate every 12 minutes daily between 7:00 AM to 9:00 PM.